robdbirch/SFDCOAuth/readme.md

 ## REST Examples

-There is a REST helper method to return a *new* rest object that holds a reference to the oauth.
+There is a REST helper method that will return a *new* rest object that holds a reference to the oauth.

 	 rest = this.oauth.rest();